-The SFW is currently delivered as an unguided gravity weapon from the B-1, B-2, B-52H, F-15E, and F-16.
-The Air Force is completing development of an improved version, leading to reduced cost and increased capability.
-Among ongoing changes, the service is adding a laser range finder to enable the SFW to detect targets based on height as well as IR signature, a multimission warhead for softer targets, and a wider attack area.
+capability and interdiction against C2 centers.
+The SFW is currently delivered as an unguided grav-ity weapon from the A-10, B-1, B-2, B-52H, F-15E, and F-16.
+The Air Force has started full-rate production of a preplanned product improvement SFW variant.
+It incorporates improvements such as an active laser sensor, multimission warhead, and increased footprint.